jundalisay/sp/content/en/research/marx/german/chapter-1/part-a.md

 <!-- When the last spark of its life had failed, the various components of this caput mortuum began to decompose, entered into new combinations and formed new substances. -->

-The industrialists of philosophy, who till then had lived on the exploitation of the absolute spirit, now seized upon the new combinations.
-Each with all possible zeal set about retailing his apportioned share.
+The industrialists of philosophy till then had lived on the exploitation of the absolute spirit.
+- They now seized upon the new combinations.
+- Each wanting to retail his apportioned share.

 This naturally gave rise to competition which was carried on in moderately staid bourgeois fashion.